 EU infighting threatening its support of the ban

-EU countries take over 50 percent of the bluefin catch, and are responsible for most pirate fishing.
+EU countries take over 50 percent of the bluefin catch, and are responsible for most pirate fishing of the species.

-Yet it seems the EU may be forced to sit on its hands at the meeting.
 The EU's Mediterranean countries, like Spain, Malta and Greece are all publicly fighting hard against the EU supporting the listing proposal spearheaded by Monaco.
-Ironically, these are the very same EU countries responsible for overfishing the species int he first place.

 Yet, many EU member states support the ban.
 The UK, the Netherlands, Sweden, Poland and Germany, for instance, are championing it.
 Even Italy, whose fleets are responsible for much of the overfishing has come out in support.

 France recently announced its support of the ban.
 Like Italy, France has a terrible reputation in the bluefin fishery.
-Italian and French support, however, comes with a giant health warning - they will only support the ban if there is a built-in delay of several months before it is implemented.
-There is no justifiable reason for this - after all it is only putting off the inevitable and pushing the species into further decline.
+Italian and French support, however, comes with a giant health warning - they will only support the ban if there is months of delay before it is implemented.
+There is no justifiable reason for this - after all it is only putting off the inevitable and pushing stocks into further decline.
 A cynic might suggest that the delay is a tactic to buy more time to undermine the ban behind closed doors, while publicly getting kudos for supporting it.